terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

 #### Local Logging

-The gatway can store all packets to local storage.
+The gateway can store all packets to local storage.
 To configure this:

 1. Edit `/etc/swarm-gateway/log.conf` and make sure there is a key `log_file` like so: